Lyndir/MasterPassword/README.md

    contains an archive with the Master Password Java command-line interface.
 Unpack it and run the `cli` script.
  - `platform-android/build/outputs/apk`:
    contains the Android application package.
 Install it on your Android device.

+### Native CLI

+Go into the `platform-independent/cli-c` directory and run `./build`.
+The native command-line client will then be built.

+When the build completes, you will have an `mpw` binary you can use.
+You can copy it into your `PATH` or use the `./install` script to help you do so.

+The build has a few dependencies you should have installed before running it:

+    - `mpw`: openssl-dev, ncurses-dev (if `mpw_color=1`)
+    - `mpw-bench`: openssl-dev
+    - `mpw-tests`: openssl-dev, libxml2

+There are a few different ways you can modify the build process:

+ - You can change the targets that should be built.
+By default, all targets are built.
+These are the available targets:
+    - `mpw`: This is the standard command-line `mpw` tool which implements all Master Password features.
+    - `mpw-tests`: This is a tool to perform the standard test script on the `mpw` implementation.
+    - `mpw-bench`: This is a tool to run a benchmark on the `mpw` implementation, comparing it to the performance of other algorithms.
+ - You can specify custom arguments to the compiler, pass them as arguments to the build script.
+ - The build process involves some optionals, they can by toggled from their default setting by passing variables:
+    - `mpw_color`: [default: 1] Colorized Identicon, depends on

+To change the targets to build, use:

+    targets='mpw mpw-bench' ./build

+To add a library search path, use:

+    ./build -L/usr/local/lib

+Change an optional feature:

+    mpw_color=0 ./build

 ## Support